 SEC.
-4.05 RISK ASSESSMENT PLAN (ATTACHMENT C)
+4.05 RISK ASSESSMENT PLAN (SUBMITTAL FORM C)

-The Offeror must complete and submit this Attachment.
+The offeror must complete and submit this Submittal Form.
 The Risk Assessment Plan should address risks that may impact the successful delivery of this project, considering all expectations as described in this RFP.
-The Offeror should list and prioritize major risk items that are unique and applicable to this project.
-This includes areas that may cause the project to not be completed on time, not finished within budget, generate any change orders, or may be a source of dissatisfaction for State.
-The Offeror should rely on and use their past experience and knowledge of completing similar projects to identify these potential risks.
+The offeror should list and prioritize major risk items that are unique and applicable to this project.
+This includes areas that may cause the project to not be completed on time, not finished within budget, generate any change orders, or may be a source of dissatisfaction for state.
+The offeror should rely on and use their experience and knowledge of completing similar projects to identify these potential risks.

 Each risk should be described in non-technical terms and should contain enough information to describe to a reader why the risk is a valid risk.
-The Offeror should also explain how it will avoid or minimize the risks from occurring.
-If the Offeror has a unique method to minimize the risk, the Offeror should explain it in non-technical terms.
-The Risk Assessment Plan gives the opportunity for the Offeror to differentiate its capabilities based on its ability to visualize, understand, and minimize risk to the State and the risk to a successful outcome of the system.
-The Offeror should categorize the 'risks' into the following definitions:
+The offeror should also explain how it will avoid or minimize the risks from occurring.
+If the offeror has a unique method to minimize the risk, the offeror should explain it in non-technical terms.
+The Risk Assessment Plan gives the opportunity for the offeror to differentiate its capabilities based on its ability to visualize, understand, and minimize risk to the state and the risk to a successful outcome of the system.
+The offeror should categorize the 'risks' into the following definitions:

 - a.
-Assessment of Controllable Risks: This includes risks, activities, or tasks that are controllable by the Offeror, or by entities/individuals that are contracted to by the Offeror.
-This includes things that are part of the technical scope of what the Offeror is being hired to do.
-This may also include risks that have already been minimized before the project begins due to the Offeror's expertise (i.e. risks that are no longer risks due to the Offeror's expertise in delivering this type of project).
-All controllable risks and strategies to mitigate them must be included in the Offeror's base proposal cost and schedule (if there are any impact at all). - b.
-Assessment of Non-Controllable Risks: This includes risks, activities, or tasks that are not controllable by the Offeror.
-This may include risks attributed by State, State personnel, parties hired by State, risks that are caused by other agencies, or completely uncontrollable risks.
+Assessment of Controllable Risks: This includes risks, activities, or tasks that are controllable by the offeror, or by entities/individuals that are contracted to by the offeror.
+This includes things that are part of the technical scope of what the offeror is being hired to do.
+This may also include risks that have already been minimized before the project begins due to the offeror's expertise (i.e. risks that are no longer risks due to the offeror's expertise in delivering this type of project).
+All controllable risks and strategies to mitigate them must be included in the offeror's base proposal cost and schedule (if there are any impact at all). - b.
+Assessment of Non-Controllable Risks: This includes risks, activities, or tasks that are not controllable by the offeror.
+This may include risks attributed by state, state personnel, parties hired by state, risks that are caused by other agencies, or completely uncontrollable risks.
 These can also be areas/risks that can contribute to contingency.
-Although these risks may not be controlled by the Offeror, the Offeror should identify a strategy that can be followed or used to mitigate these risks.
-All non-controllable risks and strategies to mitigate them must not be included in the Offeror's base proposal cost or schedule.
+Although these risks may not be controlled by the offeror, the offeror should identify a strategy that can be followed or used to mitigate these risks.
+All non-controllable risks and strategies to mitigate them must not be included in the offeror's base proposal cost or schedule.

-Please use the following format when completing the Attachment:
+Please use the following format when completing the Submittal Form: